Board of Directors

-Rachel Hudson is one of the Founders of the Olivia Hudson Foundation.
-She started the Foundation after losing her daughter, Olivia Rae Hudson, to childhood cancer.
-Rachel’s personal commitment is seeing the Olivia Hudson Foundation through to success and helping kids who battle the same type of cancer that took Olivia’s life.
+Rachel Hudson is one of the founders of the Olivia Hudson Foundation.
+She started OHF after losing her daughter, Olivia Rae Hudson, to childhood cancer.
+Rachel’s personal commitment is seeing OHF succeed and helping kids who battle the same type of cancer that took Olivia’s life.
 Her goal is to help further the research that could save another child’s life.

 Rachel holds a bachelor’s degree in business administration and has experience in business management.
-Formerly a Store Manager and Manager Coach Mentor with Starbucks, Rachel is currently a Quality Assurance Officer for Wyndham
+Formerly a Store Manager and Manager Coach Mentor with Starbucks, Rachel is currently a Quality Assurance Officer for Wyndham Hotels.

 Santiago Ruiz brings a diverse background to the Olivia Hudson Foundation.
-An energetic self-starter, over the past 12 years Santiago has been responsible for over $1B in school facilities construction for various K-14 school districts.
-As an entrepreneur, Santiago has owned and operated Es Dee Apparel, a screen printing, embroidery and digital graphics company for the past ten years.
+An energetic self-starter, Santiago has been responsible for more than $1B in school facilities construction for various K-14 school districts over the past 12 years.
+As an entrepreneur, Santiago has owned and operated Es Dee Apparel, a screen printing, embroidery and digital graphics company for the past 10 years.
 Additionally, in 2017, he and his wife Rebecca founded Cornerstone Behavioral Health Specialists which serves the special needs community by providing training and resources to schools, communities and families of children with special needs.
-As a Board Member, Santiago is dedicated to spreading the message of hope that the Olivia Hudson Foundation represents and to develop and foster positive working relationships with the community, businesses and others who support our mission.
+As a Board Member, Santiago is dedicated to spreading the message of hope that OHF represents and to develop and foster positive working relationships with the community, businesses and others who support our mission.
 Santiago holds a bachelor's degree from the University of California, San Diego and an MBA from the University of Redlands.

-Rel has lived in California most of his life, and came to San Diego for college.
+Rel Holmes has lived in California most of his life, and came to San Diego for college.
 The city has since held a special place in his heart.

-Working in the defense industry, he spends his days leading teams in the diligent work of keeping America and it's brave soldiers safe from harm.
+Working in the defense industry, he spends his days leading teams in the diligent work of keeping America and its brave soldiers safe from harm.
 He combines his technical experience with the Foundation's social media framework to promote the Olivia Hudson vision.

 Rel wants to help families coping with pediatric brain cancer and give them hope for the future.